-- Final manuscript version (also known as post-peer reviewed version or post-print)

-Copies of original publications (publisher versions) are stored in RIS for HERDC and ERA reporting.
-Additionally, to support UOW's Open Access Policy, final manuscript vesions of publications are stored for transfer to the institutional repository.
+Final manuscript version (also known as post-peer reviewed version or post-print) > > Copies of original publications (publisher versions) are stored in RIS for ERA reporting. > Additionally, to support UOW's Open Access Policy, final manuscript vesions of publications are > stored for transfer to the institutional repository.